Skip to main content

 " Then I think you have everything memorised as you read it too many times."
 He smiled.

-" Ram felt something as he looked up at the balcony and eyes met momentarily.
-She was captured by his gaze and by her beauty.
+" Ram felt something as he looked up at the balcony, and eyes met momentarily.
+She was captivated by his gaze, and he by her beauty.
 Being the man that he was, he walked away quickly.
-Sita called the Daasi to ask who he was."
+Sita remembered seeing him in the forest when she had not been happy that a prince had been summoned to deal with Taraka."

 Comments